 Signs of Mold

-While the accurate detection of mold is best left to a specialist, there are potential warning signs of mold growth in a home.
+While detection of mold is best left to a specialist, there are potential warning signs of mold growth in a home.
 One of the first things some people notice is a musty smell.
 Mold thrives in a damp and humid environment, so if the home has a musty, mildew-like scent, there may be a problem.

 The presence of moisture should raise a red flag as well.
 Bathrooms and basements are often the biggest culprits for hosting mold, but any room that is regularly humid should be considered a possible habitat.
 Water spots or discoloration on ceilings, walls, or floors should raise an alarm.
 Where there are signs of lingering moisture beyond the surface, be wary of any mold present.